Cranial Implants Market

 -

-In October, 2023, 3D Systems, Inc. produced patient-specific (customized) 3D-printed cranial implant using point-of-care technologies at University Hospital Basel
+In October 2023, 3D Systems, Inc. produced patient-specific (customized) 3D-printed cranial implants using point-of-care technologies at University Hospital Basel.

 -

-In May 2022, Medartis AG acquired Medartis Inc. enabling Medartis AG to build strong relationships to U.S. design surgeons and an experienced research & development team.
+In May 2022, Medartis AG acquired Medartis Inc., enabling Medartis AG to build strong relationships with U.S. design surgeons and an experienced research & development team.

 Cranial Implants Market Segment Analysis